 GOOGLE’S DISAVOW TOOL AND MY ADVENTURE IN THE USA

-A few weeks ago I had something pretty random happen to me and my website which is connected to a place which is represented by the
+A few weeks ago I had something pretty random happen to me and my website which is connected to a place which is represented by these 3 images:

 The Liberty Bell, Crayola Pencils and the Great Dane.
 That's right, it's Pennsylvania, USA.